Have you ever think of starting recharge card printing business in Nigeria but don’t know how?

 Print as many copies as you be able to sell, once this is done, you can start distributing your products.

-NOTE: You can only print out the amount of PINs you bought.
+NOTE: You can only print out the number of PINs you bought.
 It’s not something that you buy once and it will start multiplying itself.

 7. Marketing your recharge cards to customers

-I’m tempted to say that this is one of the most important factor to consider before starting a recharge card printing business in Nigeria.
+I’m tempted to say that this is one of the most important factors to consider before starting a recharge card printing business in Nigeria.

 All these should be done to attract your initial customers, which will in the long run introduce you to other wholesalers/retailers.